intuition-dev/INTUITION/src/README.md

 ## 'All my friends KNOW the low-coder'

-### MetaBake is open source and extensible low-code productivity tool for programmers.
+## About MetaBake

+mbake is an open source and extensible meta-programming CLI tool for programmers.
+You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom baseCMS and all sorts of dynamic web-apps.

+## Philosophy

+mbake favours a declarative and iterative approach to programming.
+This makes mbake useful and resilient across the whole lyfecycle of development: from prototyping to final completion.
+Also, you can easily customize it to make it fit your needs without additional effort.

+If you want to dive deeper into the foundations of mbake, you can take a look at our documented high-productivity approaches*[link to 10 pillars]

-## Overview
+## Prerequisites:
-MetaBake mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
-MetaBake open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
-It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, extensible baseCMS, components and more.

-MetaBake is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
-You can start by slowly adopting just a few of its approaches.

-Prerequisites: you should know HTML, CSS an .js - that is all we use.
+You should know HTML, CSS an JavaScript - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.

 ## Quick start